Capital Acquisitions Tax

 It can also include a foster child if the foster child resided with and was under the care of the disponer and they provided the care, at their expense, for a period or periods totalling at least 5 years before the foster child reached the age of 18.
 This minimum period does not apply in the case of an inheritance taken on the date of death of the disponer.
 In this case the Group A threshold will apply provided that the foster child had been placed in the care of the disponer prior to that date.

 Group A also applies to parents who take an inheritance from their child but only where the parent takes full and complete ownership of the inheritance.
-If a parent receives an inheritance where he or she does not have full and complete ownership of the benefit, or if a parent receives a gift, then Group B applies.
+If a parent receives an inheritance where they do not have full and complete ownership of the benefit, or if a parent receives a gift, then Group B applies.

 Group B applies where the beneficiary is the:

-If a grandchild is a minor (under 18 years of age) and takes a gift or inheritance from his or her grandparent Group A may apply if the grandchild's parent is deceased.
+If a grandchild is a minor (under 18 years of age) and takes a gift or inheritance from their grandparent Group A may apply if the grandchild's parent is deceased.

-Group A may apply to a nephew or niece if he or she has worked in the business of the person giving the benefit for the previous five years and meets the following criteria:
+Group A may apply to a nephew or niece if they have worked in the business of the person giving the benefit for the previous five years and meets the following criteria:

 Group C applies to any relationship not included in Group A or Group B.